thoughtpalette/rust-game-tutorial/README.md

 - `&` means pass a reference | _pointer_ to the original value, if you change it, it will change the original
 -  `main` fn tells the Operating System where to start the program.
 - `RltkBuilder::simple80x50()` example of calling fn from inside of a struct, where that struct doesn't take a `self` function.
+- "derive macros are a special type of macro that implements additional functionality for a structure on your behalf - saving lots of typing."
+- Any function that ends with a statement that lacks a semicolon treats that line as a return statement.
+- "A vector is like an array, which lets you put a bunch of data into a list and access each element.
+Unlike an array, a Vec doesn't have a size limit - and the size can change while the program runs.
+So you can push (add) new items, and remove them as you go."

 ### Updating Rust
 "you can type `rustup self update`.
 This updates the Rust update tools (I know that sounds rather recursive).
 You can then type `rustup update` and install the latest versions of all of the tools."

 ###  Acronyms
 - ECS - Entity Component System
+- POD - "Plain Old Data"